spatie/typescript-transformer/docs/usage/annotations.md

 }
 ```

-The package will produce the following Typescript:
+The package will produce the following TypeScript:

 ```tsx
 export type Languages = 'en' | 'nl' | 'fr';